Congenital antithrombin III deficiency

 Deficiency - antithrombin III - congenital; Antithrombin III deficiency - congenital

-The abnormal gene leads to low levels of antithrombin III.
-These low levels of antithrombin III can cause abnormal blood clots (thrombi) that can block blood flow and damage organs.
+The abnormal gene leads to a low level of the antithrombin III protein.
+This low level of antithrombin III can cause abnormal blood clots (thrombi) that can block blood flow and damage organs.

 Exams and Tests